Pandemic St. Patrick’s Day

 “11 = For He shall give His angels charge over thee, To keep you in all your ways.
 12 – In their hands they shall bear you up, Lest you dash your foot against a stone.
 13 – You shall tread upon the lion and the cobra, The young lion and the serpent you shall trample underfoot.”

 Before leaving Ireland we came back to Dublin, where I managed to find a record store.
 They were completely sold out of “The Lion and The Cobra” but they had just gotten a new import by Sinead O’Connor teaming up with a performance artist whose work I admired named Karen Finley.
-The piece was called “Jump in the River”, the locale where I first learned of Ms. O’Connor and I bought the pricey import on the spot.
+The piece was called “Jump in the River”.
+Since I was in the locale where I first learned of Ms. O’Connor I figured I’d commemorate the occassion by buying the pricey import on the spot.

 Which leads us to the ancient city of Troy….